Sociology, immigration, health

 Lewis Katz School of Medicine at Temple University

-I was previously a Postdoctoral Fellow in the Health Disparities Research Scholars Training Program at the University of Wisconsin, Madison (2020-2021).
-From 2018-2020 I was a Postdoctoral Scholar in the Fielding School of Public Health at UCLA.
-I received my Ph.D. from the Department of Sociology at the University of Chicago in 2018.
-My research, which has appeared in academic journals including Social Forces, The American Journal of Bioethics, The British Medical Journal, Medical Education and City & Community, explores issues at the intersection of healthcare and immigration reform and the importance of incorporating carceral health within med ed curricula.
+Previously, I was a Postdoctoral Fellow in the Health Disparities Research Scholars Program at the University of Wisconsin–Madison (2020–2021) and a Postdoctoral Scholar in the Fielding School of Public Health at UCLA (2018–2020).
+I earned my Ph.D. in Sociology from the University of Chicago in 2018.